laviediu/laviediu.github.io/_posts/1999-10-13-your-brown-eyes.md

 My hand seeks a page where your name was sewn<br>
 I demand a miracle, an answer,<br>
 a verse elaborating the dreams of your presence<br>
-It is me,
+It is I,
-who are lost in your steady eyes<br>
+who am lost in your steady eyes<br>
 <br>
 The eyes I forgot,<br>
 ignored,<br>